In 2013 we retitled this concentration: from Marriage and Family Counseling to Couples and Family Counseling.

 Systemic therapists do not deny the importance of the individual in the family system, but they believe an individual’s systemic affiliations and interactions have more power in the person’s life that a single therapist could ever hope to have.

 If systemic thinking and interventions intrigue you, if you would like to learn to work with larger therapeutic units in an effort to embed change in the lives of your clients, or if you would like to engage in relational work as much or more than individual work, then training in couples and family therapy may just be what you are looking for.

 Our graduates complete all of the coursework required for becoming an LMFT, lacking only the additional hours of post-graduate client contact and supervision in order to be licensed by the state.
-Please note that at this time the MFT concentration is not accredited by the profession.
-We are currently working toward CACREP accreditation for this concentration.
+As of July 21015, our Couples and Family Concentration is CACREP accredited!
+We are the only university in the region to have a CACREP accredited Couples and Family concentration.
+Graduates from the updated Couples and Family program beginning May 2015 are considered graduates of an accredited program.
 Couples and family therapists work in human service agencies, mental health centers, psychiatric and general hospitals, religious organizations, counseling agencies, substance abuse centers, and private practice—serving the emotional and relational needs of individuals, couples, and families.
 In addition, students may add additional coursework to prepare them for eligibility as a Licensed Professional Counselor (LPC).

 Dr. Jean McLendon, a specialist in Satir methods, taught a weeklong summer course in collaboration with Dr. Jim Bitter.
 This is an example of the many special course offerings the faculty develop that enriches our curriculum.